Executive Director

 Ross Boyd

-Dr Ross Boyd is a Senior Research Associate in the External Relations and Strategic Projects portfolio at the University of South Australia.
+Dr Ross Boyd is a Senior Research Associate in Justice & Society Academic Unit at the University of South Australia.
 He is a member of a team based at UniSA that is working on an ARC funded project exploring AI, Robotics and the future of work, an ARC funded project studying Industry 4.0 and work and life transformations, a Toyota Foundation funded project researching socially assistive robotics in aged care, and an EU funded project on Digital technologies, Transformations and Skills.
 His research interests span the fields of social and cultural theory, economic sociology and the sociology of education.
 He is currently collaborating with Professor Robert Holton on the development of an economic sociological approach to the challenges of intelligent and social machines.

 Centre Research Platform Leaders

-Professor Susan Luckman - Cultural and Creative Industries Research Platform Leader
+Professor Susan Luckman - Creative Economy and Workplace Transformation Research Platform Leader

 Susan Luckman

-Professor Susan Luckman is Associate Director: Research and Programs of the Hawke EU Centre and Professor: Cultural Studies in the School of Communication, International Studies and Languages.
-Prof Luckman is an interdisciplinary cultural studies scholar whose work is concerned with the intersections of culture, place and creativity.
+Professor Susan Luckman is an interdisciplinary cultural studies scholar whose work is concerned with the intersections of culture, place and creativity.
 Her research explores these relationships in relation to creative and cultural industries, cultural work and social inclusion, digital media, and grassroots innovation.
 She is currently Chief Investigator on a 3 year Australian Research Council Discovery Project 'Promoting the Making Self in the Creative Micro-economy’ which explores how online distribution is changing the environment for operating a creative micro-enterprise and, with it, the opportunities for mobile working lives and the impacts upon the larger relationship between public and private spheres this entails.
 She is the author of Craft and the Creative Economy (Palgrave Macmillan 2015), Locating Cultural Work: The Politics and Poetics of Rural, Regional and Remote Creativity (Palgrave Macmillan 2012), and co-edited the anthology on creative music cultures and the global economy (Sonic Synergies,Ashgate 2008), and numerous book chapters, peer-reviewed journal articles and government reports on cultural work.

 Professor Luckman is a Chief Investigator on an ERASMUS+ Monnet Project Grant: Creative Industries and the Digital Economy as Drivers of EU Integration and Innovation (CIDEII)

-Dr Eric L Hsu - Migration, Mobilities and Cultural Identities in the EU and Australia Research Platform Co-Leader
+Dr Eric L Hsu - Risk, Emergency Management and Global Pandemics Research Platform Co-Leader

-Dr. Eric L. Hsu is a Lecturer at the School of Communications, International Studies, and Languages at the University of South Australia (UniSA).
+Dr. Eric L. Hsu is a Lecturer in the Justice & Society Academic Unit at the University of South Australia (UniSA).
 He is an Associate Member of UniSA's Centre for Sleep Research.
 Previously, he was an Associate Lecturer of Sociology at Flinders University.
 In 2014, he was a Visiting Research Fellow at the College of Sociology at Rikkyo University, Japan.
 Dr. Hsu is an emerging expert in the sociology of sleep and in the sociological study of time, especially on the issue of social acceleration.
 His research also extends into the sociology of disasters and globalization studies.
 He currently sits on the Editorial Board of Palgrave Communications.

 Hawke EU Jean Monnet Centre of Excellence - Partners and Affiliates